ITDS-PT/xeo4docs/Upgrading_from_v32_to_v33.md

 - List viewers and Main viewers require an additional parameter in the xvw:viewer element, which is **transactionLess='true'**
 - The defaults beans are no longer the XEOBaseBean, XEOEditBean, XEOBaseList and XEOBaseLookupList (more on that in the beans section)
 - The Main viewer definition is not compatible with the new version (more on that bellow)
+- The faces-config.xml and web.xml files require a small change

 ### Main Viewer